AUTHORS: please read the section POSTING GUIDELINES, below, and please follow those guidelines when posting here.

 The first paragraph is key.
 The first full paragraph should be a “hook” – a stand-alone paragraph that is short, yet also attracts the attention of all your target audience.

 Categories are to distinguish kids of calls.
 Select only one category.
 “Uncategorized” should never be used.
 “Other” is for administrative and related messages.

 Tags are for identifying the main topic of the item.
 Please select or add just one, general tag.
 I do not want to use tags as “keywords,” or we’ll easily end up with thousands of tags.
 Please choose or add the most general subject that is reasonable.
 Please check existent tags and re-use them if possible.

 Use the “more tag” for longer items.
-This tag – fourth from the right in the top row of the editor icons – inserts a special tag into the item, such that in the front page, only the part above the tag is displayed.
+This tag – third from the right in the top row of the editor icons – inserts a special tag into the item, such that in the front page, only the part above the tag is displayed.
 So the part of your post above the more tag should summarize the rest of the item.
 Obviously, this only pertains to longer items.

 Tidiness matters.
 We’re all busy, but a clean, professional post with a consistent look and feel will bring more eyeballs to the blog – and to your entries.
 Take a few minutes to make sure it’s as clean as you can make it.